Asha47i/asha47i/README.md

-# Hi You  👋
+# Hi You :)
+---

-I’m Asha Ali :).
-I’m a curious data scientist who loves learning new things.
+I’m a data scientist who’s always curious and loves learning new things.
-Passionate about using data to make a positive impact, and doing everything with kindness and purpose ❤️
+I’m passionate about using data to make a difference with kindnesss and purpose <3

 > "Stay hungry.
 Stay foolish.” – Steve Jobs

 ---
+Let's connect 👀